aws-quickstart/cdk-eks-blueprints/docs/teams/emr-eks-team.md

 ## Submit a job

 Once you deploy the blueprint you will have as output the Virtual Cluster `id`.
-You can use the `id` to submit jobs.
+You can use the `id` and the execution role for which you supplied a policy to submit jobs.
 Below you can find an example of a job you can submit with AWS CLI.

 ```
 aws emr-containers start-job-run \